angela-d/windows-server-scripts/track-printer-errors/README.md

 - **$to** = Primary recipient of the notifications
 - **$cc** = CC recipient of the notifications
 - **$printServer** = Hostname of your print server
+- **$useZendesk** = Whether or not you want to open a Zendesk ticket when a printer queue is offline (subsequent variables are for Zendesk users, only)

 ## Caveats
 Don't run with `$deleteProblems` active until you test problem scenarios.